polarysekt/polarysekt.github.io/_drafts/2017-06-30-Evandroid.md

                 <h3>Material Intelligence Headquarters - 0700 hours</h3>
             </section>

 I live with the idea of a question intact.
+In fact that same question asked back and rewound again.
-What would have happened when he pushed through, and finally gotten somewhere.
+What would have happened when he pushed through, and finally gotten somewhere?
 The membrane was not as thick at specific points.
-He repeatedly tested the edges until he was certain there were not any doubts about his point of fracture.
-And so he did tear, straight through until there was no going back.
+He repeatedly tested the edges until he was certain there were not any doubts about his point of fracture, concision and clout, were his moments on earth.
+And so he did tear, straight through, one-shot until there was no going back.

 Are you absolutely certain we've completely allocated the proper convenience factors?

 Sure.
 Unless there were other factors to be considered.

+Sure isn't a yes, so let me ask again,
+Convenience factors, them, certain you are that they are completely accounted for.

 Well of course there were other factors.

+You're still dodging my question here.
+Were you or were you not aware of factors concerning convenience?

+Not

+Exactly, so let's continue, try again, and this time, maybe put a little thought in to it.

+[
+Factory did not stink of overworked molasses and salt, but of the fauna and flaura that utilized them for sustinence.
-Factory stank of overworked molasses and salt.
-Salty molasses, simple as that, rough, uncut stubble.
+Salty molasses, simple as that, packed in stained and rough, almost sharp,like unshaved stubble.

 There wasn't much more that was even worth talking about.
 What more would one want to know?
+]

+Spiderlines on the mind
+Webtickles in the goo

 It all came down to the simple hypothesis that []